KobusErasmus/koine/README.md

 are currently as follows:
 ```
 Usage: koine OPTION
     -a          show alphabet
     -A          show alphabet with extra details
     -at         take a test on the alphabet
     -c          show cases
     -ct         take a test on the cases
     -h          show this help file
+    -f NUM      show the NUM-th seven-word flashcard set.
+                There are 771 flashcard sets, so 1 <= NUM <= 771
+    -v          show the vocabulary for the entire New Testament, sorted by frequency
 ```